 People have been going to hot springs for centuries; some in search of the eternal fountain of youth and others searching for cures for whatever ails them.
-The healing water of Chena Hot Springs has been compared to mineral waters found in hot springs in Bohemia.
+The healing water of Chena Hot Springs has been compared to mineral waters found in hot springs in the Czech Republic formerly known as Bohemia.

 The water is composed of a variety of different, identified minerals.
 Many people believe that by bathing in the water, skin conditions such as psoriasis, muscular pains, and arthritis may be relieved.
 The water may be beneficial for some circulatory disorders and attract lots of people with bronchial disorders who claim the combination of steam and minerals provides breathing relief.

 Chena’s recorded history dates to the early 1900's but there is evidence indigenous people used the water as well.
 The water boasts usage by people throughout Alaska, the Lower 48 and International visitors and dignitaries from every corner of the globe.
 The waters are timeless but the resort began when weary gold miners discovered that soaking in the "oh-so-warm" waters helped their aching bodies.

 The Chena geothermal system is fed by water which circulates deep underground over a period of thousands of years, picking up the natural heat from the earth, and then ‘short circuits’ back up to the surface through cracks and fractures in the granite rock underneath the hot springs area.
 Granite rock fractures or breaks very nicely in all directions, as opposed to layered sedimentary rock that just tends to break horizontally.
 This allows the hot water to quickly find its way to the surface from a great depth (~3000 feet).